zevv/npeg/README.md

 A brief explanation of the above code:

 * The macro `peg` is used to create a parser object, which uses `pairs` as the initial grammar rule to match.
+The variable `d` of type `Dict` will be available inside the code block parser for storing the parsed data.

 * The rule `pairs` matches one `pair`, followed by zero or more times (`*`) a comma followed by a `pair`.